tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 However, one must admit that typing all these CTRLs every time you modify your code is arduous.
 And of course, it means never scrolling the TEXT page or the routine would disappear.
 And also, TEXT display is noticeably slower than when the 80-column card is activated.
 You could deactivate it by adding ``CHR$(21)`` at the end of the ``PRINT`` statement but it costs you 8 more characters.

 Well ...
 43 characters is still outstanding.
+Could we do better ?

 ## POKEing Hexadecimal from Applesoft
 Hexadecimal representation of bytes take only two characters, so it would be only 28 characters in the end.
-This is the way to explore/experiment.
+Of course Applesoft doesn't handle hexadecimal but maybe there are workarounds ?

+### First, a bad idea
 There are ways to send monitor commands via Applesoft but even the monitor does not accept less than 3 characters per byte, that is two characters for the byte + one space like "300:16 07 14 06 AD 30 C0 88 D0 FD CA D0 F5 60".
 Such a program would be like this (see http://nparker.llx.com/a2/shlam.html for more info)
 ```